 "At this point, no health agency anywhere recommends that people start regularly taking aspirin to reduce their risk of any cancer," Thun says.
 "The risk of bleeding is still larger than the risk you would prevent."

 Arthur and Thun warn that nobody should be taking regular aspirin unless they are under a doctor's regular care.
-It's only worth the risk for people at high risk of heart diseaseheart disease.
+It's only worth the risk for people at high risk of.

 And that is another place where aspirin's angiogenesis-blocking power may play a role, Arthur says.
 Angiogenesis isn't just important to cancer.
 It also plays a role in heart disease by destabilizing plaque that builds up in the arteries.